renthus/renthus/README.md

 I'm passionate about technology!
 My first experience with computers was at the age of 12, learning about MS-DOS and Windows 3.1.
 Since then, I've been fascinated by how technology empowers people and improves their lives.

-I'm currently pursuing a Bachelor's degree in Software Engineering and a postgraduate degree in Cyber Intelligence.
+I'm currently pursuing a Bachelor's degree in Software Engineering.
 My focus is on becoming a Full Stack Developer specialized in Python and Cybersecurity.

 💻 I'm proficient in:
 Python • Django • JavaScript • TypeScript • Node.js • MySQL • HTML • CSS • Git • Linux • Windows